wnurfatihah/Group-Project/README.md

 All dependencies are listed in the `requirements.txt` file.

 ---
-Developed by the LANARA Skincare Business Insights Team :star2:
+Developed by the LARANA Skincare Business Insights Team :star2: